etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/postgresql-configuration.md

 CREATE ROLE etendo_user LOGIN PASSWORD 'etendo_user_password'  CREATEDB CREATEROLE VALID UNTIL 'infinity';
 ```
 !!! note
-    Make sure to remember the password you set up for the `etendo_user` user, you will need it later for the gradle configuration
+    Make sure to remember the password you set up for the `etendo_user` user, you will need it later for the gradle configuration.

 ## Required Configuration
 Make sure you have the following PostgreSQL configuration in your `postgresql.conf`, this file is located wherever you have postgresql installed